vippsas/vipps-ecom-api/vipps-ecom-api.md

 * `orderId`: Must be unique for the `merchantSerialNumber`.
 Example: `acme-shop-123-order123abc`.
   See: [orderId recommendations](#orderid-recommendations).

-To initiate an express checkout payment, the payment initiation call must include the `"paymentType": "eComm Express Payment"` parameter.
-If this parameter is not passed, the payment type will default to regular payment.

 ### Payment retries

 If a user cancels or does not act on a payment, there is no way to "retry"